Axway/open-banking-docs/content/en/docs/deployment/installation/portal.md

 https://developer-portal.*yourdomain* the Developer Portal home page should show up.
 If APIM helm charts were successfully deployed, you should already be able to see APIs on the API Catalog (click on API tab)

 https://developer-portal.*yourdomain*/administrator Login with username *apiadmin* and password *apiAdminPwd!*.
-Check in frontend